mazay/aws-l2tp-vpn/README.md

 Start the _teardown_vpn.sh_ which will delete the EC2 key pair and CloudFormation stack, please note that the stack deletion procedure on AWS side might take up to 10 minutes.
 ```
-Please specify AWS region name in which you would like to host the VPN solution:
+Please specify AWS region name in which you host the VPN solution:
 Have you configured the AWS CLI? [y/n]:
 ```